Kofi Kingston: Intercontinental Champion (2008–2009)

-A series of vignettes for Kingston's television debut began airing on the weekly ECW on Syfy television show starting on December 6, 2007.
+A series of vignettes for Kingston's television debut began airing on the weekly ECW television show starting on December 6, 2007.
 During this introduction phase, his videos, the official website and commentators noted he would be the first Jamaican to wrestle for WWE, but he does not have any Jamaican ancestry, nor any connection to Jamaica.
 (Note: Kingston's Jamaican gimmick actually predates his tenure in WWE, and was developed when he was training in Boston.
 He had been constantly listening to Damian Marley's Welcome to Jamrock around this time, and decided to test out a Jamaican character in promo class with guest trainer Ric Flair.
 Shortly afterwards, he had a tryout at his training school in which WWE talent scouts noted that the Jamaican character had not been done before.)
 He is, however, the first African-born performer in WWE history.
 He debuted on the January 22, 2008 ECW as a face with a win over local wrestler David Owen in Charlottesville, Virginia.
-After wrestling sporadic matches, Kingston was involved in his first major match, a 24-man battle royal during the WrestleMania XXIV pre-show with the winner receiving an ECW Championship match, but was eliminated by Mark Henry.
+After wrestling sporadic matches, Kingston was involved in his first major match, a 24-man battle royal during the WrestleMania XXIV pre-show on March 30 with the winner receiving an ECW Championship match, but was eliminated by Mark Henry.
 Kingston remained undefeated in singles competition in ECW for months and was placed into a feud with Shelton Benjamin at the end of April 2008.
 After two straight losses, Benjamin got a win over Kingston on the May 20 ECW, ending his undefeated streak.
 On the June 24 ECW, Kingston defeated Benjamin in an Extreme Rules match to end their feud.